elailai94/EasyTicket/README.md

 # EasyTicket
 ### About
-A simple ticketing system for the London Underground
+EasyTicket is a simple ticketing system for the London Underground.
+It is written entirely in Python.